mrcavalcanti/mosaicoo/docs/sources/datasources/azuremonitor/_index.md

 1. Select the Metrics service
 1. Select a resource to pull metrics from using the subscription, resource group, resource type, and resource fields.
 1. Some resources, such as storage accounts, organise metrics under multiple metric namespaces.
-Grafana will pick a default namespace, but change this to see which other metrics are available.
+Mosaicoo will pick a default namespace, but change this to see which other metrics are available.
 1. Select a metric from the Metric field.

 Optionally, you can apply further aggregations or filter by dimensions for further analysis.

 1. Change the aggregation from the default average to show minimum, maximum or total values.
 1. Set a specific custom time grain.
-By default Grafana will automatically select a time grain interval based on your selected time range.
+By default Mosaicoo will automatically select a time grain interval based on your selected time range.
 1. For metrics that have multiple dimensions, you can split and filter further the returned metrics.
 For example, the Application Insights dependency calls metric supports returning multiple time series for successful vs unsuccessful calls.

 {{< figure src="/static/img/docs/azure-monitor/query-editor-metrics-dimensions.png" max-width="800px" class="docs-image--no-shadow" caption="Azure Monitor Metrics screenshot showing Dimensions" >}}